Fault-Tolerant Modular Reconstruction of Rational Numbers: Notation and Assumptions

 We are trying to reconstruct a rational number, $p/q$, from many residue-modulus pairs: $x_i \bmod m_i$ for $i=1,2,\ldots,s$.
 For each index~$i$ satisfying $q x_i \equiv p \bmod{m_i}$ we say that $x_i$ is a \textbf{good residue} and $m_i$ is a \textbf{good modulus}; otherwise, if the equivalence does not hold, we call them a \textbf{bad residue} and a \textbf{bad modulus}.

 For simplicity, we assume that the moduli $m_i$ are pairwise coprime: this assumption should be valid in almost all applications.
 For clarity of presentation, it will be convenient to suppose that the moduli are labelled in increasing order so that $m_1 < m_2 < \cdots < m_s$.
-For our algorithms to work well it is best if the moduli are all of roughly similar size; otherwise, in an extreme situation where there is one modulus which is larger than the product of all the other moduli, if that large modulus is bad then reconstruction cannot succeed.
+For our algorithms to work well it is best if the moduli are all of roughly similar size; otherwise, in an extreme situation where there is one modulus which is larger than the product of all the other moduli, reconstruction cannot succeed if that one large modulus is bad.

 We say that a rational $p/q$ is \textbf{normalized} if $q > 0$ and $\gcd(p,q)=1$.